DistributedProofreaders/guiguts-py/README.md

 1. Install Python & Poetry (above)
 2. Clone the [GG2 Github repo](https://github.com/windymilla/Guiguts-2.0-tkinter)
-3. In the cloned GG2 directory, `poetry install`
+3. In the cloned GG2 directory, `poetry install`.
+The message ".../guiguts does not contain any element" can be ignored (or suppressed by using `poetry install --no-root` instead).

 ## Code style
 Guiguts 2 uses [flake8](https://pypi.org/project/flake8) for static code analysis